aejnsn/postgresify/README.md

 Life's easier, right?
 The above use cases of PostgreSQL's types eliminate a few immediately noticeable headaches:
 - Point types store geographic coordinates in one field--not two.
 - IP address types will store IPv4 or IPv6--no `VARCHAR` here.
 - Circle types store a center point and a radius <(x, y), r> in one field.
-I've seen hacky ways to store radii without this.
+There are 'hackier' ways to store radii related to a center point without this.
 - Date range types store just that, date ranges.
 This, like the point type, eliminates the necessity of the second field.
 - Money types store a signed, locale-sensitive currency amount, with a range of +/- 92 quadrillion!
 No more